-According to the statistics, iOS dominates the western markets, the US, England, Canada, Australia and Ireland in particular.
+According to the statistics, iOS dominates the western markets, the US, England, Canada, Australia, and Ireland in particular.
 Yes, talking about the global trend Android is the dominant here, however, a lot of developers start with iOS, shifting to Android later.
 The reason here is pretty simple - their target audience is mostly concentrated on the markets, dominated by iOS.

 An important thing to notice: the startup location has almost nothing to do with the geographical area of the app market, especially now in 2021.
 Startups try to target Western markets first regardless of their location.
 These markets support massive sales, in-app purchases are also more developed there.
 It means the user's average revenue is more substantial.

 But the world is full of other markets, so starting with iOS and shifting to Android is not the only option.
 It is obvious, yet the only way.
 Yes, North America and Europe get a lot of attention, but there are markets with huge potential and relatively vacant fields to start with.
-It technically means that you can start with Android at the very beginning.
-The regions to target are Brazil, Mexico, India, China and South Korea, Saudi Arabia where Android is growing pretty fast.
+It technically means that you can start with Android application development services at the very beginning.
+The regions to target are Brazil, Mexico, India, China, and South Korea, Saudi Arabia where Android is growing pretty fast.

-What do you think, is there a difference between Android app development costs and iOS ones?
+What do you think, is there a difference between iOS app development services costs and Android ones?
 The answer is - no, it’s not.
 And it's another surprising fact to know.
 Thanks to the data provided by Google, you can have a look at deciding which versions and devices should be the ones to focus on.
 Of course, if you support a few versions, the development time will be relatively short and vice versa.
 Time spent on development has a direct correlation with the final cost.
 So fever versions mean less time - less money.

 To figure out what devices your target audience uses are very simple - one should analyze the traffic coming from the app’s landing page.
 When you have all the data in hand, the complexity of the development process and the number of versions and devices to be considered become not so pressing.